-- Maintaining the confidentiality of all parties in line with policy and legislative requirements. - Acknowledging that the common goal is to achieve an outcome acceptable to all parties. - Acting in good faith and in a calm and courteous manner. - Showing respect and understanding of each other's point of view and value difference, rather than judging and blame. - Recognising that all parties have rights and responsibilities which must be balanced. - Handling complaints objectively and ensuring that complainants do not suffer any reprisals from making a complaint.
+- That child safety and wellbeing is always the priority and any concerns are reported immediately. - Maintaining the confidentiality of all parties in line with policy and legislative requirements. - Acknowledging that the common goal is to achieve an outcome acceptable to all parties. - Acting in good faith and in a calm and courteous manner. - Showing respect and understanding of each other's point of view and value difference, rather than judging and blame. - Recognising that all parties have rights and responsibilities which must be balanced. - Handling complaints objectively and ensuring that complainants do not suffer any reprisals from making a complaint.